IshaNagar1/IshaNagar1.github.io/about.md

 I don’t think hearing loss should only be understood clinically.

-<span style=font-weight: 600;">It should also be understood emotionally, socially, and personally.</span>
+<span style="font-weight: 600;">It should also be understood emotionally, socially, and personally.</span>

 If anything I write resonates with you, then this space is for you too.